Top-Of-Tech/VizCDT/README.md

 # Visalgo
-Ever needed to visual algorithms?
+Ever needed to visualize algorithms?
 This is the place to do it!